 A beacon is a packet broadcast by the router to synchronize the wireless network.
-The value is 20~1000 milliseconds.

-RTS Threshold: If a network packet is smaller than the preset RTS threshold size, the RTS/CTS mechanism will not be enabled.
+The value is 1~65535 threshold size, the RTS/CTS mechanism will not be enabled.
 The router sends Request to Send (RTS) frames to a particular receiving station and negotiates the sending of a data frame.
 After receiving an RTS, the wireless station responds with a Clear to Send (CTS) frame to acknowledge the right to begin transmission.
 The range is